Current Burli Tech News

 Burli does not use Java or the affected Java library.
 Read more…

 Windows 11, October 2021

 Windows 11 is beginning to appear on computers around the world.
 We do NOT yet recommend using Windows 11 in production with any of Burli’s products.
-Testing with preview versions of Windows 11 suggests Burli is generally compatible with only minor issues known, but we cannot yet guarantee that Burli will be stable for live production on Windows 11.
+Testing so far suggests Burli is compatible with Windows 11 with only very minor quirks found, but we cannot yet guarantee that Burli will be stable for live production on Windows 11.

-Importantly, while Burli itself seems stable under Windows 11, it is unlikely that all critical 3rd-party drivers will behave as expected.
-These include drivers for professional media devices (internal and USB sound cards, AoPI systems), GPIO equipment, and other broadcast hardware.
-Past experience suggests can take up to a year before typical broadcast environments are fully compatible and stable on a major new Windows version.
+Importantly, while Burli itself seems to run well under Windows 11, it is unlikely that all critical 3rd-party drivers will behave as expected.
+These include drivers for professional media devices (audio devices, AoPI systems), GPIO equipment, and other broadcast hardware.
+Past experience suggests can take several months before typical broadcast environments are fully compatible and stable on a major new Windows version.

 Microsoft stopped all support for Windows 7 and Windows 2008R2 in January 2020.
 If you’re still using either we strongly recommend upgrading to something newer.
 Burli works well with all recent versions of Windows 10.